San Francisco 49ers vs. Green Bay Packers NFL Week 3 Odds, Plays and Insights for September 26, 2021

 Oddsmakers give the San Francisco 49ers (2-0) the advantage on Sunday, September 26, 2021 against the Green Bay Packers (1-1).
-San Francisco is favored by 3 points.
-An over/under of 50.5 is set for the game.
+San Francisco is favored by 3.5 points.
+The total for this game has been set at 50.5 points.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.